Español

 For more information, see Osteosarcoma and Ewing Family of Tumors.

-Cervical cancer tends to occur in midlife.
-Most often it is found in women younger than 50.
+Cervical cancer tends to occur in midlife (most often in women in their 30s, 40s, or 50s).
 It rarely occurs in women younger than 20.
 Most cervical cancers can be found early, or even prevented, with screening tests.
 Vaccines against HPV, the virus linked to most cervical cancers, can also help prevent it.
 The most common symptom of cervical cancer is abnormal vaginal bleeding.

 Overall, ovarian cancer is much more common in older women than in women younger than 40.
 But some less common types of ovarian cancers, known as germ cell tumors, are more common in teens and young women than in older women.
 Early ovarian cancer usually does not cause symptoms, but some women might feel full quickly when eating or they might have abnormal bloating, belly pain, or urinary symptoms.
 Women who have any of these symptoms lasting more than a few weeks should see their doctor.